-This will include ways to prevent these incidents happening in the first place, as well as precautions that will protect people from harm if there is any fire event happening.
+This will include ways to prevent these incidents from happening in the first place, as well as precautions that will protect people from harm if there is any fire event happening.

-One way to reduce fire risk is to install smoke alarm.
+One way to reduce fire risk is to install a smoke alarm.
 Smoke alarms are a key part of a home fire escape plan providing early warning reducing your risk of dying in a fire.

 For further information about fire safety, please do not hesitate to call us at 03 – 78314791.
 At AITO Firework, we provide a consultancy services that will answer all your questions.